Layered & Multi-View Charts#

 alt.vconcat(upper, lower)

-Note that we could just as well have used upper & lower
+Note that we could just as well have used upper & lower rather than the

-more verbose alt.vconcat(upper, lower)
+more verbose alt.vconcat(upper, lower).

 As with horizontally-concatenated charts, keep in mind that for concatenations where only one data grouping or encoding is changing in each panel, using Repeated Charts or Faceted Charts can be more efficient.